 When questioned about how he achieves such honesty and vulnerability in his work, Pardlo explained some of his process to us, his eager-to-learn audience.
 He spoke of learning to view himself “less as a person and more as a character” in his writing.
 In working to write about himself as a character rather than a person, he hopes to remove what he calls “narcissistic attachment to self,” so that he does not attempt to hide his flaws in his writing.
 Instead, Pardlo seeks to contemplate the “ways in which [he’s] complicit in the patriarchy” and hold himself equally accountable.

 When I asked him how, as a writer, one gets comfortable with removing that narcissistic attachment and displaying those flaws, Pardlo laughed heartily and replied, “Lots of therapy.”

 After the laughter died down, a graduate student asked Pardlo how he knows when a poem is meaningful, to which he responded, “When it subverts my expectations.
 When the poem ends up somewhere I wasn’t expecting.
 When I’ve reached that spot just beyond my comfort zone.”

 While he was referring to the writing process, I cannot help but see the value of this philosophy in every facet of my life.
 Gregory Pardlo describes his writing as an “exploration of self-hood” and, is that not what college is for?
 In the past year, I have continuously pushed myself out of my comfort zone and subverted my own expectations — whether by changing majors, switching career paths or reevaluating my personal priorities.
 This is the time to push ourselves to do the unexpected, to take risks, to push ourselves out of our comfort zones.

-Rebecca Reuning is a sophomore in the College of Arts and Sciences.
-She can be reached at [email protected]
+Tomás Reuning is a sophomore in the College of Arts and Sciences.
+He can be reached at [email protected]